mayuri0192/ML-Algoritms-Implementations/PCA and Linear Regression Implementation/readme.md

-PCA and linear regression modules Implementation:
+PCA and linear regression modules Implementation: <br\>
 data: data.csv (data.csv contains x, y, and y_theoretical)
 Performed PCA on x and y and plotted y vs x, y-theoretical vs x, and the PC1 axis in the same plot.